neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 ---

-One way or another, let's work together to build a secure online voting platform that allows all registered voters to make their voices heard and gives them the confidence that their votes count.
+It will take a historical effort to build a secure online voting platform that allows all registered voters to make their voices heard and gives them the confidence that their votes count.
+If you find improving access to voting, guaranteeing the integrity of elections, and solving interesting problems as important and as compelling as I do, please [get in touch](/contact) so we can collaborate on something that could transform society for the better.